Lothrazar/SmoothSymmetric/README.md

 Smooth Sandstone:
 Remove the stripe along the top of the side, make it a smooth tile similar to the polished stone

+Sandstone:
+removed stripe on top, made a bit more symmetrical